Padma Lakshmi, 48, Shows Some Serious Skin In Low-Cut Bra, Leggings In Sexy New Workout Video

 “Clearly u need to be flipping a heavier tire girl…. makin it look easy,” another follower joked.

-The Top Chef star recently opened up to Health Magazine about her workout routine and health routine, especially the detox that she does following the filming of the hit show.
+The Top Chef star recently opened up to Health magazine about her workout routine and health regimen, especially the detox that she does following the filming of the hit show.
 The model shares that she used to detox a little more but now, she doesn’t care as much as she used to because she doesn’t feel the need to be a size two.

 “It’s no sweets, no red meat, no wheat, no alcohol, no fried food, no dairy except for cottage cheese or low-fat yogurt.
 But this is a milder version—like, I can fall off the wagon one day a week,” she told the publication.

-Obviously her routine is working because she still looks stunning.
+Obviously, her routine is working because she still looks stunning.